lorenzo-zappone/data-engineer-cloudwalk/README.md

     poetry install
     ```

-** Note that if you encounter any error you have to `select the correct python interpreter`.
+** Note that if you encounter any error you have to `select the correct python interpreter` `python 3.12.1`.
+It can be used with pyenv.

 3. **Build and run the Docker containers:**